Robert Lee (dentist): Execution of son

 Lee's son Robert, more commonly known by his day name Kojo, attended the Achimota School, where he befriended the young Jerry Rawlings.
 The two would later join the Ghana Air Force, where Kojo attained the rank of flight lieutenant.
-After Kojo's discharge, he opened a golf course, restaurant, and bar in Accra.
+After his discharge, Kojo opened a golf course, restaurant, and bar in Accra.
 After Rawlings' second coup in 1981, which established the Provisional National Defence Council (PNDC), Kojo was at first suspicious of his old friend, and did not speak to him for three months, but eventually accepted the call back to service that the government extended to all discharged soldiers.
 On the evening of 28 October 1983, Kojo went out on patrol with two comrades in the Labadi neighbourhood of Accra to enforce curfew after reports of looting.
 While on patrol, he shot and killed neighbourhood resident Peter Atsu Bieboo, a fellow Ghana Armed Forces member on his way to buy kenkey with his brother.
 As a result, Kojo was tried for murder.
-A fellow prisoner stated that Kojo was at first confident that he would be released, but instead he was found guilty, and executed on 29 September 1984.
+A fellow prisoner stated that Kojo was at first confident that he would be released, but instead he was found guilty, and was executed on 29 September 1984.

 Rawlings was targeted by allegations that he showed favouritism towards friends caught up in the legal system, allegations that even the executions of his friends such as Kojo Lee failed to silence.
 Even after the executions of Lee and Rawlings' other close friend Joachim Amartey Quaye, rumours claimed that the executions had not actually been carried out; Riad Hozaifeh later testified to the National Reconciliation Commission that the PNDC then instructed him to film future executions for documentary purposes.
 Lee's wife also died soon after their son Kojo's death.
 Lee's other son Jeffrey moved back to the United States, where he joined the United States Agency for International Development and later served a stint in Ghana before returning to Virginia; Lee would later describe him as "an African learning how to be an American".
 However, Lee himself chose to remain in Ghana.
 In the aftermath, he stated: "Everyone thinks I should be angry, I should be this or I should be that ...
 I just know that living in this society, where I am living now, I feel better.
 I feel like a person."